agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 This query is tricky.
 We need to aggregate collisions by vehicle make, which means we need the parties table.
 We also care about when the crash happened, which means we need the collisions table.
-So we need to join these tables together.
+So we need to join these two tables together.

 I use a sub-query to do the aggregation.
 A `WTIH` clause keeps it tidy so we